enricsangra/g-scala-test/README.md

 ## expession generator
 Converts a bag of positive integers and a target number into an expression that evaluates with the target as result using each number in the bag at most once.
 It uses +, * and - as operators in the expressions and every intermediate result must be greater than 0.

 This can be executed using the main method.
 It will require a list of integers separated by spaces and a target.
-Follow the guide in the console.
+Follow the guide in the console using *sbt run*.

 It only returns one of the possible results or none if it doesn't exist.